LeGalzor/Wix_fed_exposure/README.md

 3. Expand: clicking an image should display this image in a larger view.

 ### Task 2 - Gallery Actions
+Favoriting an Image is by double clicking an Image while being expanded, can be verified with chrome application local storage.
 ~~1.
 Favorites: add functionality which enables the user to select their favorite images.
    * should be persistent - refreshing or closing the site will not reset the favorites~
    * provide UI for viewing all the favorites
    Gal's comment: "Altough the favorites persist the UI is still not there yet ¯\_(ツ)_/¯